junf97/stat154-project2/README.md

-To reproduce all images and data included in the write-up, you will need to first put the raw image data from MISR sensors into the `data` folder according to the format specified in Table 1 of `documents/project2.pdf`, and then run the Python code associated with each section in the `code` folder.
+To reproduce all images and data included in the write-up, you will need to first put the raw image data from MISR sensors into the `data` folder according to the format specified in Table 1 of `documents/project2.pdf` (three images that were used in this report should be already there), and then run the Python code associated with each section in the `code` folder.
+You should be able to see one file for each section of the report, and it contains all the contents included in that specific section.
 [Python 3.7.3](https://www.python.org/downloads/release/python-373/) (with [pip 19.1](https://pip.pypa.io/en/stable/)) is used for coding and all third-party libraries that were used are listed in `code/requirements.txt`.
+Please notice that some of the sections are written in [Jupyter Notebook](https://jupyter.org/) instead of native Python files.

 The CVgeneric function is included separately in `code/sec_2d.py`.